Profisee/partners/README.md

 C) Solution Deployment
    1. Open a command prompt as an administrator.
-   2. Update the commands below below with your details and execute them in the CLU. that there are circular dependencies between some object types and you may see warnings when first importing Forms and Matching Strategies.
+   2. Update the commands below below with your details and execute them in the CLU.
+   3. There are circular dependencies between some object types and you may see warnings when first importing Forms and Matching Strategies.
 To overcome this the script imports those objects a second time.

       SET MyCLUPath=C:\Program Files\Profisee\Master Data Maestro Utilities\**23.2.0**
       SET MyCLU=Profisee.MasterDataMaestro.Utilities.exe